ANATOMY AND PHYSIOLOGY OF FARM ANIMALS

 MALE REPRODUCTIVE SYSTEM

-Attached to the side of the urethra are accessory glands i.e. Cowper’s gland also called bulbourethral gland, seminar vesicles and prostate gland which produces slimy alkaline fluid which aids the movement of spermatozoa.
+Attached to the side of the urethra are accessory glands, i.e. Cowper’s gland, also called the bulbourethral gland, seminal vesicles and prostate gland, which produce a slimy alkaline fluid which aids the movement of spermatozoa.
 The fluid together with spermatozoa results in the formation of semen, the urethra is an uro-genital organ which helps to inject sperms into the vaginal as well as the removal of urine.
 The urethra ends externally in penis.

 FEMALE REPRODUCTIVE SYSTEM